 This South African Safari departs from a selected lodge in Johannesburg early on the morning of day one.
 Setting off from the bustling economic capital of the country we travel east into the scenic Mpumalanga Province of South Africa.
 We will have brunch in the historic town of Dullstroom, well known for trout fishing, before making our way down the Drakensberg Escarpment to the rural Lowveld.

-We spend two nights in en suite tented-rooms at a comfortable bush lodge, with a splash pool.
+We spend two nights in en-suite tented-rooms at a comfortable bush lodge, with a splash pool.
 The tented lodge is situated in one of the private reserves of Greater Kruger National Park, offering superb views over the surrounding bush.
 The safari lodge is designed to blend in with its natural environment where animals roam freely.
 Dinner tonight is cooked over an open fire in true safari style.

 Early this morning we ease into the day with coffee and rusks, before heading into the bush on our first adventure.
-Our first activity sees us venturing off into the bush on an exciting game walk with a expert guide and a tracker.
+Our first activity sees us venturing off into the bush on an exciting game walk with an expert guide and a tracker.
 The bush walk lasts for about three hours, giving us time to linger over the fascinating details of the bush, as well as looking out for game and birds.

 Returning from our first bush adventure, we have a well-deserved late morning brunch at camp.
 Then there is time to rest and relax at the lodge, enjoying the natural surroundings, before our afternoon excursion.

-In the late afternoon we embark on an open safari-vehicle game drive that lasts into the night.
+In the late afternoon, we embark on an open safari vehicle game drive that lasts into the night.
 This thrilling night game drive takes us in search of nocturnal wildlife, that would otherwise be missed.
-After our night game drive we are treated to a traditional braai (South African style barbecue) back at camp.
-At the end of our first rewarding day of game viewing in South Africa we get to fall asleep to the wild sounds of the bush.
+After our night game drive, we are treated to a traditional braai (South African style barbecue) back at camp.
+At the end of our first rewarding day of game viewing in South Africa, we get to fall asleep to the wild sounds of the bush.

 Our day starts with an early breakfast before we set off for the scenic Panorama Route.
 We drive along the impressive Blyde River Canyon stopping to admire the breathtaking views along the way.
 Then, on to Bourke's Luck Potholes, God's Window and the quaint forestry town of Graskop, where we stop for lunch (own expense).